-Copies of the Trust Deed, the Agency Agreement, the Interbolsa Instrument and the Keep Well Agreement are available for inspection during normal business hours at the registered office for the time being of the Trustee (being at 13 September 2021 at Winchester House, 1 Great Winchester Street, London EC2N 2DB) and at the specified office of each of the Paying Agents.
-If the Instruments are to be admitted to trading on the regulated market of the Irish Stock Exchange plc trading as Euronext Dublin ("Euronext Dublin") the

-Final Terms will be published on the websites of Euronext Dublin (https://live.euronext.com/).
-The Holders are deemed to have notice of, and are entitled to the benefit of, all the provisions of the Trust Deed, the Agency Agreement, the Keep Well Agreement and the Final Terms which are applicable to them.
+Copies of the Trust Deed, the Agency Agreement, the Interbolsa Instrument and the Keep Well Agreements are (i) available for inspection or collection during normal business hours at the registered office for the time being of the Trustee (being, as at 20 May 2024 at 21 Moorfields, London, EC2Y 9DB, United Kingdom) and at the specified office of each of the Paying Agents or (ii) may be provided by email to a Holder following their prior written request to the Trustee or any Paying Agents and provision of proof of holding and identity (in a form satisfactory to the Trustee or the relevant Paying Agent, as the case may be).
+If the Instruments are to be admitted to trading on the regulated market of the Irish Stock Exchange plc trading as Euronext Dublin ("Euronext Dublin") the Final Terms will be published on the websites of Euronext Dublin (https://live.euronext.com/).
+The Holders are deemed to have notice of, and are entitled to the benefit of, all the provisions of the Trust Deed, the Agency Agreement, the relevant Keep Well Agreement and the Final Terms which are applicable to them.
 The statements in these Terms and Conditions include summaries of, and are subject to, the detailed provisions of the Trust Deed or, in the case of Book Entry Instruments, the Interbolsa Instrument and those provisions of the Trust Deed applicable to them.